-Professor Hollander has written over 50 articles, book chapters, and reports on these topics including three books: "Polluted, and Dangerous: America's Worst Abandoned Properties and What Can Be Done About Them" (University of Vermont Press, 2009) (click here to watch Professor Hollander discussing the book on C-SPAN.)
-"Principles of Brownfield Regeneration: Cleanup, Design, and Reuse of Derelict Land", with Harvard professor Niall Kirkwood and UEP alum Julia Gold (Island Press, 2010), and "Sunburnt cities: The Great Recession, Depopulation and Urban Planning in the American Sunbelt" (Routledge, 2011).
-He is regularly called upon as an expert for a variety of media sources on planning and policy issues, including The New York Times, TIME Magazine, USA Today, NPR, and Slate Magazine.
+Professor Hollander has written over 50 articles, book chapters, and reports on these topics including four books: "Polluted, and Dangerous: America's Worst Abandoned Properties and What Can Be Done About Them" (University of Vermont Press, 2009) (click here to watch Professor Hollander discussing the book on C-SPAN.)
+"Principles of Brownfield Regeneration: Cleanup, Design, and Reuse of Derelict Land", with Harvard professor Niall Kirkwood and UEP alum Julia Gold (Island Press, 2010), "Sunburnt cities: The Great Recession, Depopulation and Urban Planning in the American Sunbelt" (Routledge, 2011), and "Cognitive Architecture